browser-use/stress-tests/README.md

 - Red herring modal buttons (opens a modal instead of submitting)
 - Form validation
 - Submit buttons
+- All forms will display `the secret is: dumbledore` upon succesful submission to make evals easy to validate

 ## Special Testing Cases